MartinMiles/xm-cloud/README.md

  - [Customizing a Sitemap in Sitecore XM Cloud for a Multidomain Solution](https://www.getfishtank.com/insights/sitemap-customization-for-sitecore-xm-cloud-multidomain-solutions) - Customize the sitemap.ts file in a Next.js XM Cloud multidomain setup so each domain’s sitemap shows the correct URLs.
  - [Optimizing Metadata and SEO in Next.js for Your XM Cloud Website](https://www.getfishtank.com/insights/optimizing-metadata-and-seo-in-nextjs-for-xm-cloud) - Learn how to manage metadata in Next.js to improve search visibility and user experience on XM Cloud sites.
  - [Customizing a Sitemap in Sitecore XM Cloud for a Multidomain Solution](https://www.getfishtank.com/insights/sitemap-customization-for-sitecore-xm-cloud-multidomain-solutions) - Customize the sitemap.ts file in a Next.js XM Cloud multidomain setup so each domain’s sitemap shows the correct URLs.
+ - [Regenerate the Sitemap on a Local XM Cloud Docker Development Environment](https://www.getfishtank.com/insights/regenerate-the-sitemap-on-a-local-xm-cloud-docker-development-environment) - Learn how to regenerate an empty sitemap in a local XM Cloud Docker environment using a custom utility for debugging and development.

 ## Storybook